pip-services/pip-services-docs/content/en/getting_started/recipes/designing_persistence/_index.md

 #### Data transfer

 This approach defines an easy and practical way to migrate tables from one database to another.
-Let’s suppose that we want to transfer the data existing in our MySQL database to a table in our PostgreSQL database.
+Let's suppose that we want to transfer the data existing in our MySQL database to a table in our PostgreSQL database.

 To achieve this, first, we retrieve the data from the table in MySQL and we obtain a list with elements of type MyData, which we call **myDataList**.
 As both databases use the same data structure, we just need to insert those rows via the create() method, which accepts a correlationID and a list of MyData elements as inputs.
 The following code shows this: